 - Reduce Fire Risk in the Wildland-Urban Interface.
 This program would be designed in partnership with the ODF to help homeowners create defensible spaces against fire around their houses.
 The district recognizes that the natural growth of vegetation around houses can get out of hand and the trimming or removal of big trees is daunting task for many homeowners.
 This program would help create plans for defensible space.
 We would send out staff members to evaluate the situation and draw up a plan of action and a working budget for a neighborhood or an individual homeowner.
 We provide lists of contractors, or we contract the work ourselves.
 We provide cost share for the execution of the work.

 - Partners: ODF, East Lane Forest Protection Association, watershed councils, others

 - Establish a grant program (or part of restoration program mentioned below) to fund the work of watershed councils, tribes, forest collaboratives, and other partners working to restore healthy landscapes and oak habitats and bring healthy (prescribed) fire back to the landscape (so that we can minimize the risk of catastrophic fire).

-- Partners: watershed councils, tribes, forest collaboratives, Fiends of Buford Park & Mt.
-Pisgah, McKenzie River Trust, The Nature Conservancy, FUSEE, Mount Pisgah Arboretum, and others.
+- Partners: watershed councils, tribes, forest collaboratives, Friends of Buford Park & Mt.
+Pisgah, McKenzie River Trust, The Nature Conservancy, FUSEE, Mount Pisgah Arboretum, others

 - Current Fire Season Map (ODF)